-I am a recording and mixing engineer with 10 years of experience.
+I'm Brud Giles, a recording and mixing engineer with over 15 years of experience.
 I tend to lean toward Americana, jazz, folk, bluegrass, country and acoustic-y styles.
-I take an organic, balanced approach to mixing and always put the vocal and the song first.
-My favorite drummer is Ringo because he played for the song and I mix for the song... not for me.
+I take a balanced approach to mixing and always put the vocal and the song first.
+My favorite drummer is Ringo because he played for the song, likewise I mix for the song.

 I love helping musicians achieve that elusive sound in their head.